 Kids Gardening Club

-• Open to kids aged from 3-18
+• Open to kids aged from 1-18

 • Please see this as a regular commitment for your child rather than an occasional drop in, so we can plan accordingly

 • Whilst there is no set fee, it would be great if families can contribute what they can towards any running costs -for tools, materials etc. So simply pay what you can.
+We suggest a £25 donation, payable after the second session.
+You can make a bank transfer, or use a card reader

 If you have any questions, or would like to volunteer to help run the club, then please submit a “Get In Touch” request at the bottom of the page